AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

 * URLs without extension are not cached.
 For example, URL with pattern  pattern`/content/forms/[folder-structure]/[form-name].html` are cached and caching ignores URLs with pattern `/content/dam/formsanddocument/[folder-name]/<form-name>/jcr:content`.
 So, use URLs with extensions to take benefits of caching.
 * Considerations for localized adaptive forms:
   * Use URL format `http://host:port/content/forms/af/<afName>.<locale>.html` to request a localized version of an adaptive form instead of `http://host:port/content/forms/af/afName.html?afAcceptLang=<locale>`
-  * Disable using browser locale for URLs with format `http://host:port/content/forms/af/<adaptivefName>.html`.
-To disable browser locale,
+  * [Disable using browser locale](supporting-new-language-localization.md##how-localization-of-adaptive-form-works) for URLs with format `http://host:port/content/forms/af/<adaptivefName>.html`.
-    * Open the configuration manager.
-The URL is `http://[server]:4502/system/console/configMgr`
-    * Locate and open the **[!UICONTROL Adaptive Form and Interactive Communication Web Channel]** configuration.
-    * Disable the **[!UICONTROL Use Browser Locale]** option.
-  * When you use URL Format `http://host:port/content/forms/af/afName.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is disabled, the non-localized version of the adaptive form is served.
+  * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is disabled, the non-localized version of the adaptive form is served.
 The locale configured for your browser (browser locale) is not taken into consideration and a non-localized version of the adaptive form is served.
-  * When you use URL Format `http://host:port/content/forms/af/afName.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served, if available.
+  * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served, if available.
 The language of the localized adaptive form is based on the locale configured for your browser (browser locale).
+It can lead to [caching only first instance of an adaptive form].
+To prevent the issue from happening on your instance, see [troubleshooting]().

 ## Pre-requisites {#pre-requisites}

 * Enable the [merging or prefilling data at client](prepopulate-adaptive-form-fields.md#prefill-at-client) option.
 It helps merge unique data for each instance of a pre-filled form.